LaunchPadLab/lp-requests/docs.md

 A helper function to determine if the current user is authenticated.
 This function accepts an object argument with a `context` key.

-This returns true when the LP Redux Api cookie exists and contains a token.
+This returns true when the LP Auth Api cookie exists and contains a token.
 If the `context` key is present, this function returns true if the user is both authenticated and the specified context is present.